Whether you’re interested in earning cash back, points or miles, there’s an option to help you and your partner rake in rewards.

 Who should apply: Couples with good or excellent credit who are looking to maximize cash back earnings in rotating categories should apply for the Discover it Cash Back.
 For a dual cardholder household, you’ll be able to earn $3,000 (only allowed for two individual accounts, not an authorized user) per quarter.

 Who should skip: Couples looking for the ease of a flat-rate cash back card should opt out.
 You’ll need to enroll each quarter in order to receive the heightened cash back rate (otherwise you’ll earn 1% back), so you’ll need to plan ahead to maximize your earnings.
 Further, those with spending that doesn’t align with any of the bonus categories – or who want a more simplistic rewards rate – would be better off with a different option.

 Chase Sapphire Preferred: Best for the traveling twosome

 Why we picked it: For a reasonable $95 annual fee, the Chase Sapphire Preferred Card is a sweet travel credit card – offering 2X points on general travel purchases and a heightened 5X points on travel you book through the Chase Ultimate Rewards portal.

-Plus, if earning a solid sign-up bonus is the name of your game (the Preferred offers 80,000 points after spending $4,000 in the first three months – up from its previous 60,000-point offer), you won’t be disappointed.
+Plus, if earning a solid sign-up bonus is the name of your game (the Preferred offers 60,000 points after spending $4,000 in the first three months), you won’t be disappointed.
 This minimum spend should be fairly easy to reach with two people pulling out the card for all purchases.